 Since I’m super busy packing up to move again, I wanted a quick way to finish this month’s embroidery so I used the same hooping method to finish this one as I used for last month’s Owain Owl Embroidery Pattern.

 You’ll find the step-by-step instructions in that post.

 To display your finished embroidery, you could lean it up against some multi-colored dried corn cobs.

 Or you could perch it on top of them.

 Please be sure to download the pattern as soon as you receive the email with the download link as that link expires after 72 hrs.
-The pattern will be free for 30 days but it will be available for purchase afterwards.

 As well, please be patient.
 If a lot of people are trying to download all at once, it may take a while for the email to reach your inbox.
 If it’s not in your inbox within a few hours, please check your spam folder.